awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

-# Format a notification by using an AWS Lambda function<a name="iot-lambda-rule"></a>
+# Tutorial: Formatting a notification by using an AWS Lambda function<a name="iot-lambda-rule"></a>

 This tutorial demonstrates how to send MQTT message data to an AWS Lambda action for formatting and sending to another AWS service\.
-In this tutorial, the AWS Lambda action uses the AWS SDK to send the formatted message to the Amazon SNS topic you created in the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md)\.
+In this tutorial, the AWS Lambda action uses the AWS SDK to send the formatted message to the Amazon SNS topic you created in the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md)\.

-In the tutorial about how to [Send an Amazon SNS notification](iot-sns-rule.md), the JSON document that resulted from the rule's query statement was sent as the body of the text message\.
+In the tutorial about how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md), the JSON document that resulted from the rule's query statement was sent as the body of the text message\.
 The result was a text message that looked something like this example:

 ```
 {"device_id":"32","reported_temperature":38,"max_temperature":30}